MastooraTurkmen/Designalystics/README.md

 # Designalytics Web Project

-A wonderful CSS and HTML project which made by SCSS.
+A wonderful CSS and HTML project which made by SCSS and HTML5.
+This design is wonderful for sale projects and you can use for your projects.